 Harvey’s companies are affiliated with Entertainment One, a Canadian distributor whose U.K. branch is called Contender Entertainment Group.
 C.E.G. purchased H.K.L. circa 2004 in a bid that set forth a series of chess moves designed to have Bey Logan set up shop in the U.S. by setting up a Weinstein DVD company called Dragon Dynasty.
 Joining Bey was H.K.L. president Brian White – a deal that could have ensured that the U.K. releases were distributed via H.K.L. but this was seen as moot because most H.K. fans have multi-region DVD players.
 The collateral damage that was done resulted in cancelled releases and pointless re-releases that made H.K.L. close shop in 2007, which was fitting because there was no longer any reason to look forward to the latest films from the stars whose coattails the company were riding.
 Another problem was that H.K. didn’t have any new action star favourites.

 As for Dragon Dynasty, Harvey failed in completely satisfying the fans.
 In some cases, he re-released the Dimension re-releases with not much in the way of differences.
 Even if he scored a touchdown with the fans with the DVD releases, none of this could’ve redeemed him from wasting the box office potential of Shaolin Soccer and Hero.
 The former could’ve made a household name out of Stephen Chow whereas the latter could’ve been a stepping stone for Jet Li to migrate to the same box office space as Jackie Chan.
+Shaolin Soccer could have been the summer summit (the biggest hit during that time of the year) in England.
 Sha Po Lang was another example.
 Like Bruce Lee, Donnie Yen speaks better English than the majority of H.K. guys who tried to make it in Hollywood.
 This is because he was actually raised in America, so he has a feel for the lingo.
 It was retitled as Kill Zone when it could’ve easily been changed to the English translation of the Chinese title (Kill the Broken Wolf is intriguing).

 The question that you’re asking is what was the point in himself purchasing these movies in the first place?
 Well, they were nothing more than means to the end of financing his other ventures.
 He has cheapened the image of H.K. cinema.
 I’m grateful that I never became famous as a novelist at an earlier point in my life because then there would’ve been the possibility of him purchasing the adaptation rights and ruining the movies if there was H.K. talent involved.
 In this year, I delayed selling my Jewish novel for reasons which may seem like procrastination but turned out to be subconsciously influenced by divine intervention.
 If The Weinstein Company had progressed to making my adaptation then it would’ve tanked at the box office or it may not have even reached that stage.
 It would’ve been shelved and treated like one of those cancelled TV serials which other networks refuse to pick up.